A Taxonomy of Prompt Modifiers for Text-To-Image Generation: Prompt Engineering in Practice

-Once a style modifier has been added, the style can be reinforced and ``solidified'' without losing expressivity. \textbf{Solidifiers} (in the form of repetitions) can be applied to any of the other types of modifiers (subjects, style modifiers, and quality boosters), although they are most commonly applied to subject terms.
+Once a style modifier has been added, the style can be reinforced and ``solidified'' without losing expressivity. \textbf{Solidifiers} (in the form of repeating terms) can be applied to any of the other types of modifiers (subjects, style modifiers, and quality boosters), although they are most commonly applied to subject terms.
 Image prompts are a special case in that they can carry both information about the subject and style because of their visual nature.
 If the textual prompt is aligned with the image prompt, the image prompt can also act as a solidifier.
 On the other hand, if several images that are different from each other are added to the prompt, the image prompts will contribute to variation in the output.
 Last, \textbf{magic terms} may be optionally added to increase the chance of surprising results.
 The use of magic terms will result in more variation in the output, while maintaining the overall style.

 Each of the six types of prompt modifiers can be assigned \textbf{weights}.
 Weighted terms can be negative to exclude subjects and styles from being generated.
-For instance, VQGAN-CLIP tends to generate heart-shaped objects with red colour when the prompt contains the word \texttt{``love.''} By adding a negative weight to the prompt (e.g., \texttt{``heart:-1''}), the system can be instructed not to activate the corresponding latents in its neural network.
-The resulting images are thus free from heart-shaped objects.
+For instance, VQGAN--CLIP tends to generate heart-shaped objects when the prompt contains the word \textit{``love.''} By adding a negative weight to the prompt (e.g., \textit{``heart:-1''}), the system can be instructed not to activate the corresponding latents in its neural network.
+The resulting image is thus free from heart-shaped objects.
 Weighted terms can also be used to seamlessly mix styles.
-For instance, Twitter user @c0y0te6 mixed the styles of two artists in the prompt \texttt{``a painting of a high prestess [sic] summoning a de\-mon by Ralph Mc\-Quar\-rie:75 | by Zdzislaw Bek\-sinski:25''}\footnote{https://twitter.com/c0y0te6/status/1481780797858275329}.
-The style of Ralph Mc\-Quar\-rie is, in this case, given precedence over the style of Zdzislaw Bek\-sinski (with a ratio of 3:1).
+For instance, Twitter user @c0y0te6 mixed the styles of two artists in the prompt \textit{``a painting of a high prestess [sic] summoning a de\-mon by Ralph Mc\-Quar\-rie:75 $\vert$ by Zdzislaw Bek\-sinski:25''}.\footnote{https://twitter.com/c0y0te6/status/1481780797858275329} The style of Ralph Mc\-Quar\-rie is, in this case, given precedence over the style of Zdzisław Beksiński (with a ratio of 3:1).